Sunlight and Other Secrets for Better Sleep

 In contrast, lack of sleep impairs our logical reasoning, decision-making, memory and creativity whilst increasing impulsiveness and poor judgement.
 In addition, those of us who do engage in 5hrs or less of sleep per night have a 50% chance of being obese.
 This being due to a connection between sleep loss and the release of the hunger hormone ghrelin, which directs us to take in more sugar and carbohydrate when tired (Taheri et al., 2004).
 There are many good reasons to cultivate healthy sleeping habits.
 So, what can we do to improve how we sleep?

-ALIGNING OUR NATURAL RHYTHMS IS AN IMPORTANT FIRST STEP TO BETTER SLEEP
+ALIGNING OUR NATURAL RHYTHMS IS AN IMPORTANT FIRST STEP

 We can start by aligning with our natural rhythms, particularly the Circadian and Ultradian rhythms.
 Here we’ll focus on our Circadian rhythm, which is the biological system that, among other things, controls our sleep/wake pattern over a 24-hour period.